 The views looking back south toward Copper Butte were spectacular as I made my way up the trail!

-This is one of the worst sections of the trail, a very steep incline that was extremely rocky.
-Had to be very careful, as it would have been so easy to sprain an ankle trying to navigate up it.
+This is one of the worst sections of the trail, a very steep incline that was extremely rocky and very very loose.
+With every step, I Had to be very careful, as it would have been so easy to sprain an ankle trying to navigate up it.

 In my opinion this is one of the wickedest plants to be found in the desert, the Teddy Bear cactus.
 Nothing cuddly about them at all!

-Approaching the dip in the trail, a very beautiful section with all the flowers in bloom!
+Approaching the dip in the trail, a very beautiful section with all the wildflowers in bloom!